TomSumner28/merchant-data/README.md

 Then open `http://localhost:5000` in your browser.
 Click “Load data from Google Sheets” to fetch the workbook and view the dashboard, or upload your own file.
 The upload form includes a basic CSRF token for protection.

+If you only want to preview the design without running the Flask server, open `static/index.html` in your browser.
+It links to a sample dashboard page with placeholder data so you can verify the site deploys correctly before enabling the back-end logic.

 ## Limitations

 A minimal Excel reader is included (`simple_xlsx.py`).
 It supports basic cell types but may not handle all Excel features.
 For large workbooks, performance may be limited.